-o Since a PRTF facility sends the RO a DOM-317, the RO will be aware of the current SSI status of the child admitted to the PRTF.
-If a SSI termination date is on file, the RO must initiate an ABD application by mailing the form to the responsible party identified on the DOM-317.
+- No action is needed for someone in a hospital other than if the RO is contacted about the SSI termination, initiate an ABD application that must be completed or accept an SSI Review Form to start the ABD eligibility determination process. - Since a PRTF facility sends the RO a DOM-317, the RO will be aware of the current SSI status of the child admitted to the PRTF.
+If an SSI termination date is on file, the RO must initiate an ABD application by mailing the form to the responsible party identified on the DOM-317.
 Authorize a per diem payment for any SSI/Medicaid month(s) needed within the required 30-day time period and process the ABD application in the normal manner.